W1nterFr3ak/pyblackhat/README.md

 ### Raw
 Allows access to lower layer protocols such as IP and ICMP and is often used to test new protocol implementation The type in python is SOCK_RAW

-## setsockopt and getsockopts
-use to manipulate options for the socket refered to by the file descriptor.

-To know more refer to the manual [page](https://manpages.debian.org/buster/manpages-dev/setsockopt.2.en.html)